zenml-io/zenml/docs/book/developer-guide/steps-pipelines/caching.md

 {% hint style="info" %}
-If caching is explicitly turned off on a pipeline level, all steps are run without caching, even if caching is set to true for single steps.
+If caching is explicitly turned off on a pipeline level, all steps are run without caching, even if caching is set to `True` for single steps.
 {% endhint %}

 ## Disabling caching for individual steps